Welsh Judo Association WSA Membership Testimonial

 “For example, I requested the support of a solicitor for some articles we wanted to create on a Tuesday; we met on the Thursday and the new articles were sent to us on the Friday.
 Within four days, we’d gone from requesting something to being delivered to.”

-The Welsh Judo Association has also taken advantage of the WSA’s partnership with Sport:80, whose CRM system they now use.
+The Welsh Judo Association has also benefited from the WSA’s partnership with Sport:80, whose CRM system they now use.

 “We’ve really benefitted from our CRM system, which was a recommendation from the WSA and has worked really well for us.
 It’s just another example of their business support – always thinking about what we need as a business.